Tencent/rapidjson/doc/encoding.md

 > (in §6) JSON may be represented using UTF-8, UTF-16, or UTF-32.
 When JSON is written in UTF-8, JSON is 8bit compatible.
 When JSON is written in UTF-16 or UTF-32, the binary content-transfer-encoding must be used.

 RapidJSON supports various encodings.
-It can also validate the encodings of JSON, and transconding JSON among encodings.
+It can also validate the encodings of JSON, and transcoding JSON among encodings.
 All these features are implemented internally, without the need for external libraries (e.g. [ICU](http://site.icu-project.org/)).

 [TOC]